 Did Jesus really need to give His life to free men from the power of sin?
 Are men really that bad?
 Is the way to God only through Jesus Christ?
-The answers are yes and yes and yes (Hebrews 9:22; Romans 3:23; John 14:6)!
+The answers to these questions are yes and yes and yes (Hebrews 9:22; Romans 3:23; John 14:6)!

-The idea that God would exchange His life for many is profound and for most unbelievable, which is why many don’t and won’t believe.
-But for those who do and receive the gift of faith leading to salvation, the message of the cross is believable and is the power of God unto salvation (1 Corinthians 1:18).
+The idea that God would exchange the life of Jesus for the ransom of many is profoundly implausible for many and why they will not believe.
+But for those who do believe, the message of the cross is the power of God unto salvation (1 Corinthians 1:18).